Patrickodida/React-FortuneConnect-Landing-Page/README.md

 ## Technologies Used

 - **ReactJS**: A JavaScript library for building user interfaces.
-- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
+- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.(Note: Dependencies like Tailwind CSS are already included in package.json, so no additional setup is needed after installation.)
 - **React Router**: Used for routing in the React application.

 ---